-Project submissions have now closed for the 9th edition of BABYLON, which will have a special emphasis on promoting cultural and industrial ties between the regions of the Upper Rhine.
-The new programme will run from December 2017 to May 2018.
+The 9th edition of BABYLON has a special emphasis on promoting cultural and industrial ties between the regions of the Upper Rhine.
+The current programme runs from December 2017 to May 2018.

 BABYLON is delighted to be working this year with funding partners in Germany, France and Switzerland:

 - la Ville et Eurométropole (VEM) de Strasbourg;

 - la Région Grand Est (RGE) Alsace Champagne – Ardennes Lorraine;

 - Creative Commission Mannheim;